Manhunt (Under the Dome): Plot

 Deputy Paul Randolph, who accidentally killed Deputy Freddy, escapes his jail cell and locks Linda inside.
 Big Jim organizes a search party to find Paul by recruiting other townsmen and a reluctant Barbie, while Linda resolves to find Paul on her own.
 In the woods, Paul sneaks up on Barbie and Big Jim to hold them at gunpoint and Linda shows up and shoots Paul, prompting Big Jim to designate her as the new Sheriff.

 Julia tails Junior into the tunnels, where he is looking to find a way out; he hits the barrier of the dome and his flashlight explodes, but Julia is able to help him and use her matches to guide them out to safety.

 Meanwhile, Joe and Norrie find themselves in the middle of a party as Ben (John Elvis) invites all of the teenagers in town to charge their electronics using Joe’s generator.
 The party ends when the generator blows, and Carolyn and Alice find Norrie and see her and Joe touch hands and start seizing simultaneously, repeating the same cryptic phrase "Pink stars are falling”.

 Reception

 Ratings

-The episode aired on CBS on July 8, 2013.
-The episode was watched by 10.71 million viewers, with an 18–49 rating/share of 2.7/8, placing first in its timeslot and the night.
+The episode was broadcast on CBS on July 8, 2013, and garnered an audience of 10.71 million viewers.
+It achieved an 18–49 rating/share of 2.7/8, securing the top spot in its timeslot and for the entire night.
 The episode is down slightly from the previous episode, which received a 2.9 rating and 11.81 million viewers.

 The show was watched by 1.784 million viewers in Canada, ranking first for the night and the week.